What Is Travel Insurance And Do I Need It?

 Who and what you’re traveling with: If you or anyone in your group has a prior medical condition and the odds of seeking medical attention is higher, travel insurance can protect against hefty hospital bills.
 Having insurance can also provide you with better care in certain areas of the world.
 Besides the people, consider the items you’re traveling with.
 For example, if you’re heading to your destination wedding with expensive wedding jewelry and your designer dress, additional coverage may give you a better peace of mind.

 The cost of travel insurance varies greatly on what policy you’re choosing.
-Costs can range from 2 to 8 percent of the trip’s total cost.
+Costs can range from two to eight percent of the trip’s total cost.
 Before you determine if it’s worth it, you’ll want to know the entire and exact cost of the trip.

 You can visit websites such as InsureMyTrip.com or Travel Guard to compare rates and plans.
 Before you purchase the plan, understand exactly what is covered and what is not with the plan.
 For example, many policies won’t cover a medical instance if it was caused by you consuming too much alcohol and they can prove you were being reckless.

 Understand what you are already covered for with your credit card and current insurance plans to possibly negotiate a better rate for your travel insurance.